Quotennial/covid_bame/README.md

 Just want to see what we've come up with?
 Check out [reports](reports)

 # Contributing
 Yes please!
-The repo is structured as to separate the data getting and cleaning from the analysis.
-So whichever area you would like to contribute to please do.
-If you're just getting into python, I will be producing some example notebooks so have a look through [those](notebooks).
-I would really appreciate any comments or suggestions for the repo :)
+The repo is structured to separate the data *getting and cleaning* from the *analysis*.
+So feel free to pick what suits you.
+If you're just getting into python, I will be producing some example notebooks, so have a look through [those](notebooks).
+Always appreciate any comments or suggestions for the repo, any suggestions about datasets, analysis or features please raise an issue.

 Repo structure based on the [cookiecutter data science project template]("https://drivendata.github.io/cookiecutter-data-science/)